ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 ### Opportunities

-_What does this team need and how can you help them?_
+_What does this team need, and how can you help them?_

 1. What's the story for this team in the coming year?